Bleuje/interactive-physarum/README.md

 The way particles add trail is different compared to 36 points and it can result in different behaviours.
 ______________

-The compute shader code of my implementation is in bin/data/shaders/
+The compute shader code of this implementation is in bin/data/shaders/

 **computeshader_move.glsl** : Main shader: updates particles, increases a counter on the particle's pixel position.